racker/salus-docs/design/policy-management/policy-managment.md

 When these policies are deleted the actual monitor/task under the `_POLICY_` tenant is not removed, only the policy entry and all cloned monitors tied to that policy.

-If a policy monitor used within a policy is to be removed, it must be done so via the admin api / monitor management after the policy utilizing it has already been removed and the deletion of all cloned monitors has been completed.
+If a monitor template used within a policy is to be removed, it must be done so via the admin api / monitor management after the policy utilizing it has already been removed and the deletion of all cloned monitors has been completed.

 ## Other Dependencies
 The account type will have to be populated into tenant metadata somehow, otherwise only the global policies will be used.
 This may be able to utilize UMB's account/device info receivers.